AlexVanHell/ChatLayoutJs/README.md

 # ChatLayoutJS

-WebComponent to implement chat UI features in a easy and fast way.
+WebComponent to implement chat UI features in an easy and fast way.